Aurora Levins Moralesis creating writing and podcasts.

 I write about the world around me and the world I know is possible.
 I tell stories that expand what we believe we can do, make unexpected connections between realities that seem separate, encourage us to have bigger dreams, hopes and expectations, and cultivate resilience and imagination.
 I write about principled ways of working together, across many kinds of difference, so we can build the world we want to live in and leave to the generations after us.

-In fall of 2018 I traveled down the Mississippi River with Naiomi Robles, and then spent five weeks at A Studio in the Woods writing a prose poetry book about the natural and social landscapes of the river as seen from the Caribbean, about the rivers in the earth and in my body, and the ways water holds our stories.
+In fall of 2018 I traveled down the Mississippi River with Naiomi Robles, and then spent five weeks at A Studio in the Woods writing Silt: Prose Poems about the natural and social landscapes of the river as seen from the Caribbean, about the rivers in the earth and in my body, and the ways water holds our stories.
+In April, 2019, Duke University Press released a new and greatly expanded edition of my 1998 book Medicine Stories:Essays for Radicals.

 I do all of these things with the heart, mind and hands of a feminist and radical, a queer identified woman, a Puerto Rican and Ashkenazi Jew, a person living with with chronic illness and disability, with the aftermaths of environmental and sexual violence, an immigrant, a single mother, and an artist.